freenas/freenas-docs/userguide/system.rst

 .. figure:: images/system-boot-mirror.png

-   Viewing the Status of a Mirrored Boot Device
+   Viewing the Status of a Mirrored |OS-Device|
+#endif freenas

 .. _Advanced: